JNRowe-retired/terminal/docs/advanced.rst

 Builtin Engines
 ---------------

-We do like colorful things, but we are to lazy to do any customization.
+We do like colorful things, but we are too lazy to do any customization.
 The default one is pretty enough, (if you don't think so, let's improve it).

 .. image:: _static/terminal.png